trinhgiahuy/Scalable_ViT_DT/tesla/README.md

 TODO
 ====

+- [ x ] Initialize deepspeed and test it run distributedly on 5 machines (deepspeed/test_deepspeed_2.py)

 - [ ] Create dummy distributed matrix multiplcation and run on 5 different machines to benchmarking the performance (baseline_measure.py)